Etravirine (By mouth)

 IntelenceThere may be other brand names for this medicine.

-When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to etravirine.
+When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to etravirine.

 How to Use This Medicine:

 - Etravirine is used with other medicines to treat HIV infection.
-Make sure you take all of your medicines as your doctor has prescribed.
+Take all of your medicines as your doctor has prescribed.
 Do not change your dose or stop taking this medicine unless your doctor tells you to.

 - It is best to take this medicine with food or milk.

-- Swallow the tablet whole with a liquid such as water.
+- Swallow the tablet whole.
 Do not chew it.

-- If you cannot swallow the tablet whole, you may dissolve it in a glass with a small amount of water.
-Be sure to drink or swallow the entire mixture right away.
-Then add more water to your glass and drink it so that none of the medicine is left in the glass.
+- If you cannot swallow the tablet, you may dissolve it in a glass with a small amount of water.
+You may then add more water, orange juice, or milk to make it easier to take.
+Do not use grapefruit juice or warm or carbonated drinks.
+Be sure to drink the entire mixture right away.
+Then refill your glass with water, orange juice, or milk and drink it so that none of the medicine is left in the glass.

 If a dose is missed: